breakside/JSKit/Documentation/Code/UIKit/WebAppOrganization.md

 ````

-Details of spec file programming can be found elsewhere, but the important
+Details of spec file programming can be found in the `JSSpec` documentation, but the important
 part for our purposes is noticing how the spec returns an instance of
 `ApplicationDelegate` via its `File's Owner` key.